learn-co-curriculum/react-hooks-practice-woof-woof/README.md

-# WOOF WOOF WELCOME TO DOGGO BARK BARK
+# Practice Challenge: WOOF WOOF

 You may remember this from Mod 3!